-As with Margaret Wintringham, Lady Louise Glen-Coats was a significant female Liberal in the first half of the twentieth century but, lacking a famous surname, has fallen into the cracks of history whilst the Bonham Carters and co. have taken the limelight.
-Whilst Wintringham’s rightful claim to fame is as the first Liberal MP, that of Glen-Coats’s legacy was her key role in getting both William Beveridge and Jo Grimond to become Liberal MPs.
+As with Margaret Wintringham, Lady Louise Glen-Coats was a significant female Liberal in the first half of the twentieth century but, lacking a famous surname, has fallen into the cracks of history as the Bonham Carters and co. have taken the limelight.
+While Wintringham’s rightful claim to fame is as the first Liberal MP, that of Glen-Coats’s legacy was her key role in getting both William Beveridge and Jo Grimond to become Liberal MPs.

 In Beveridge’s case, Glen-Coats was one of those (alongside Violet Bonham Carter) who worked successfully to persuade William Beveridge to stand for Parliament, which he did in a by-election in 1944.
 His time in Parliament was very brief, however, for though he won the by-election he was then defeated in the 1945 general election.

 In the case of Jo Grimond, Lady Louise Glen-Coats’s role was to work up a seat and then recommend him for it.
 In 1938 she became the prospective Liberal candidate for Orkney & Shetland, which had been won by the Conservatives in 1935, but as the 1945 election approached the strain of travelling around the islands in small boats was too much for her.
 As Jo Grimond put it in his memoirs,

 She very kindly suggested me as her successor.
 It is to her in the first place that I owe twenty-eight years as their Member.
 Had Lady Glen-Coats not recommended me to the Liberals there, I should never have been adopted – and probably would never have been an MP at all.
 I am profoundly grateful to her.